alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Alessandro and I'm a PhD candidate at EPFL in the [Physics of Complex Systems Laboratory](https://www.epfl.ch/labs/pcsl/) and in the [Laboratory for Signal Processing](https://www.epfl.ch/labs/lts4/), advised by Prof. Matthieu Wyart and Prof. Pascal Frossards.
+I'm Alessandro and I'm a PhD candidate at EPFL in the [Physics of Complex Systems Laboratory](https://www.epfl.ch/labs/pcsl/) and in the [Laboratory for Signal Processing](https://www.epfl.ch/labs/lts4/), advised by Prof. Matthieu Wyart and Prof. Pascal Frossard.

 The goal of my research is to advance the science of modern **machine learning** algorithms.
 I aim to understand why and how **artificial neural networks** work and how to improve them further.
 I focus primarily on generalization properties, the role of **invariants**, and scaling theories, often building on insights from statistical physics.
-Lately, I'm studying the impact of **pre-existing knowlegde** about the world, for instance **geometric priors**, on the learning performance.
+Lately, I'm studying the impact of **pre-existing knowledge** about the world, for instance **geometric priors**, on learning performance.

 I enjoy working both studying analytical models and performing numerical experiments.

-Before, I completed a Master in **theoretical physics** at Sorbonne Université, Politecnico di Torino, SISSA, and ICTP.
+Before, I completed a joint Master's degree in **theoretical physics** at Sorbonne Université, Politecnico di Torino, SISSA, and ICTP.
 In the past, I also worked on experimental quantum physics.